 40 Best Ways to Jumpstart Your Career

-It happens to the best of us: One day you’re feeling all smug and comfortable in your cushy job, the next you wake up and you realize that you’re feeling something else entirely: boxed-in, frustrated, and exhausted, as if you’ve been treading water while holding cinderblocks at the same time.
+It happens to the best of us: One day you’re feeling all smug and comfortable in your cushy job.
+The next, you wake up and you realize that you’re feeling something else entirely: boxed-in, frustrated, and exhausted, as if you’ve been treading water while holding cinderblocks at the same time.
 Do you want more money?
 More responsibility?
 Something entirely different?
 Or perhaps all of the above?

 Whatever the case, I’ve included here 40 totally smart, time-tested ways for you to really shake things up this year and advance your career in the process.
 Try them, and you’ll be challenging yourself in all of the right ways.
 But above all, remember my best advice of all: Have a plan and stick to it.
 After all, even a bad strategy is better than zero strategy.
-And for some top-notch money advice, don’t miss these 52 Easy Ways to Be Smarter with Money in 2018.

 Listen to your gut when hiring people

 It’s the secret to hiring great people—period.
 Of course, your gut is going to remain silent through the first hundred or so applicants.
-You’ll endure horrible bouts of crushing boredom as wrong guys stream before you.
+You’ll endure horrible bouts of crushing boredom as the wrong people stream before you.
 You’ll come face-to-face with the meaninglessness of existence as you stare into glassy eyes and shake clammy hands.